Why Couples Are Choosing to Propose with Ethical Diamond Rings

 Now, what has all this got to do with travel?
 Well, at Alpha, we know that many couples travel abroad to ask that all important question.
 And as a brand who promotes sustainable travel, we try to help guide our customers to make ethical choices during their trips.

 Whichever type of diamond you choose, it’s especially important to have financial protection in place if you are travelling overseas with it.
-From a travel insurance perspective, the full value of the ring probably won’t be covered under your personal possessions cover limit as travel insurance policies aren’t designed to protect high valuable items.
+From a travel insurance perspective, personal possessions cover probably won't cover the full value of your ring.

 What you should do instead is insure the ring under your home or contents insurance and make sure it offers away-from-home protection too.
 That means that should it become lost, damaged or stolen in the run up or during the engagement, your insurer will most likely cover the costs.